 (b) Conform to any limitations or exclusions set forth in these principles or in the Federal award as to types or amount of cost items.

-(c) Be consistent with policies and procedures that apply uniformly to both federally-financed and other activities of the non-Federal entity.
+(c) Be consistent with policies and procedures that apply uniformly to both federally financed and other activities of the recipient or subrecipient.

 (d) Be accorded consistent treatment.
-A cost may not be assigned to a Federal award as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to the Federal award as an indirect cost.
+For example, a cost must not be assigned to a Federal award as a direct cost if any other cost incurred for the same purpose in like circumstances has been allocated to the Federal award as an indirect cost.

-(e) Be determined in accordance with generally accepted accounting principles (GAAP), except, for state and local governments and Indian tribes only, as otherwise provided for in this part.
+(e) Be determined in accordance with generally accepted accounting principles (GAAP), except, for State and local governments and Indian Tribes only, as otherwise provided for in this part.

-(f) Not be included as a cost or used to meet cost sharing or matching requirements of any other federally-financed program in either the current or a prior period.
-See also § 200.306(b).
+(f) Not be included as a cost or used to meet cost sharing requirements of any other federally-financed program in either the current or a prior period.
+See § 200.306(b).

 (g) Be adequately documented.
-See also §§ 200.300 through 200.309 of this part.
+See §§ 200.300 through 200.309.

-(h) Cost must be incurred during the approved budget period.
-The Federal awarding agency is authorized, at its discretion, to waive prior written approvals to carry forward unobligated balances to subsequent budget periods pursuant to § 200.308(e)(3).
+(h) Administrative closeout costs may be incurred until the due date of the final report(s).
+If incurred, these costs must be liquidated prior to the due date of the final report(s) and charged to the final budget period of the award unless otherwise specified by the Federal agency.
+All other costs must be incurred during the approved budget period.
+At its discretion, the Federal agency is authorized to waive prior written approvals to carry forward unobligated balances to subsequent budget periods.
+See § 200.308(g)(3).

 § 200.404 Reasonable costs.

-A cost is reasonable if, in its nature and amount, it does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the cost.
-The question of reasonableness is particularly important when the non-Federal entity is predominantly federally-funded.
-In determining reasonableness of a given cost, consideration must be given to:
+A cost is reasonable if it does not exceed an amount that a prudent person would incur under the circumstances prevailing when the decision was made to incur the cost.
+In determining the reasonableness of a given cost, consideration must be given to the following:

-(a) Whether the cost is of a type generally recognized as ordinary and necessary for the operation of the non-Federal entity or the proper and efficient performance of the Federal award.
+(a) Whether the cost is generally recognized as ordinary and necessary for the recipient’s or subrecipient’s operation or the proper and efficient performance of the Federal award;

-(b) The restraints or requirements imposed by such factors as: sound business practices; arm's-length bargaining; Federal, state, local, tribal, and other laws and regulations; and terms and conditions of the Federal award.
+(b) The restraints or requirements imposed by such factors as sound business practices; arm's-length bargaining; Federal, State, local, tribal, and other laws and regulations; and terms and conditions of the Federal award;

-(c) Market prices for comparable goods or services for the geographic area.
+(c) Market prices for comparable costs for the geographic area;

-(d) Whether the individuals concerned acted with prudence in the circumstances considering their responsibilities to the non-Federal entity, its employees, where applicable its students or membership, the public at large, and the Federal Government.
+(d) Whether the individuals concerned acted with prudence in the circumstances considering their responsibilities to the recipient or subrecipient, its employees, its students or membership (if applicable), the public at large, and the Federal Government; and

-(e) Whether the non-Federal entity significantly deviates from its established practices and policies regarding the incurrence of costs, which may unjustifiably increase the Federal award's cost.
+(e) Whether the cost represents a deviation from the recipient’s or subrecipient’s established written policies and procedures for incurring costs.

 § 200.405 Allocable costs.

-(a) A cost is allocable to a particular Federal award or other cost objective if the goods or services involved are chargeable or assignable to that Federal award or cost objective in accordance with relative benefits received.
-This standard is met if the cost:
+(a) Allocable costs in general.
+A cost is allocable to a Federal award or other cost objective if the cost is assignable to that Federal award or other cost objective in accordance with the relative benefits received.
+This standard is met if the cost satisfies any of the following criteria:

 (1) Is incurred specifically for the Federal award;

-(2) Benefits both the Federal award and other work of the non-Federal entity and can be distributed in proportions that may be approximated using reasonable methods; and
+(2) Benefits both the Federal award and other work of the recipient or subrecipient and can be distributed in proportions that may be approximated using reasonable methods; or

-(3) Is necessary to the overall operation of the non-Federal entity and is assignable in part to the Federal award in accordance with the principles in this subpart.
+(3) Is necessary to the overall operation of the recipient or subrecipient and is assignable in part to the Federal award in accordance with these cost principles.

-(b) All activities which benefit from the non-Federal entity's indirect (F&A) cost, including unallowable activities and donated services by the non-Federal entity or third parties, will receive an appropriate allocation of indirect costs.
+(b) Allocation of indirect costs.
+All activities which benefit from the recipient’s or subrecipient’s indirect cost, including unallowable activities and donated services by the recipient or subrecipient or third parties, will receive an appropriate allocation of indirect costs.